-Overall, the contribution of the timber industry to the gross domestic product is 2.7% and the sector employs about 6,500 people, including personnel for logging, timber processing, log yards and timber markets (SBB, 2020d).
+Overall, the contribution of the timber industry to the gross domestic product is 2.7% and the sector employs about 6,500 people, including personnel for logging, timber processing, log yards and timber markets (SBB, 2020a).
 The contribution of timber export to the value of the national export was about 4% (ABS, 2020).
 The expectation is that the actual contribution of the forest sector to the national economy is higher than registered by the national account.
 Besides timber, other forest products such as Minor Timber Products and Non-Timber Forest products are extracted that are not or partially registered.

 The log production in 2019 was 1,069,000 m3, of which 315,000 m3 was exported.
-It is estimated that of the remaining 745,000 m3, about 420,000 m3 was locally processed by the sawmill industry in the country and about 334,000 m3 was in stock to be exported in the next year (SBB, 2020d).
+It is estimated that of the remaining 745,000 m3, about 420,000 m3 was locally processed by the sawmill industry in the country and about 334,000 m3 was in stock mostly to be exported in the next year (SBB, 2020a).
 The recovery rate of rough sawn wood in sawmills in Suriname is about 45%.
 When producing export quality sawn wood, the recovery rate decreases to between 25-30% (Landburg, 2017).
 Within a period of 10 years from 2010-2019, the roundwood production in the country increased with about 400%, and the sawn wood production increased with about 150%.
-In the same period, the export of roundwood increased with about 500%.
-Timber export statistics show that in the past 10 years the assortment roundwood contributes more than 80% to the total export volume of timber.
+In the same period, the export of roundwood increased by about 500%.
+Timber export statistics show that in the past 10 years the assortment of roundwood has contributed more than 80% to the total export volume of timber.
 Due to foreign investments, mainly from Asian countries, most of the roundwood (about 85%) is exported to this region.
 The decline of the export to 315,000 m3 in 2019 these two export markets of Surinamese timber took less timber than the previous years.
 Expectation is that from the second quarter of 2021 the market will recover and the export of roundwood will continue to grow.

 The government of Suriname has taken the initiative to encourage local timber processing and to strengthen the timber processing capacity in the country.
-The first step was to gradually increase on a yearly basis the minimum Free On Board (FOB) value of exported roundwood, which led to an increased export tax on this assortment (SBB,2020d).
+The first step was to gradually increase on a yearly basis the minimum Free On Board (FOB) value of exported roundwood, which led to an increased export tax on this assortment and semi processed wood (SBB, 2020a).
+For the export of processed wood no export tax is required.

 Additionally, the Ministry of Land Policy and Forest Management (GBB) has recently installed a multi departmental commission of experts to advise the government regarding the process to strengthen the processing industry.
 This will support the process of discouraging roundwood export and encourage export of processed wood.
 The aim of this initiative is to achieve increased government income through value added to forest products.